Best Of19 min read

 • Performance can lag on large workspaces

-• Mobile app doesn't match the desktop experience
+• Mobile app doesn't match desktop quality

 4. Trello — Best for Small Nonprofits and Volunteer-Heavy Teams